 And the Premium package offers everything from the Optimal plan with better cloud storage of up to 90 days, as well as 2-year warranty and unlimited video downloads.
 It’s worth noting that you can also have an unlimited number of Petcube cameras covered.
 So if you plan to get both Petcube Bites and Play, it’s definitely worth considering.
 The Premium plan comes at $14.99 monthly or $99.00 annually.

-Furbo has rolled out their new subscription plan just recently — it’s called Furbo Dog Nanny.
+Furbo’s subscription plan is called Furbo Dog Nanny.
 With the new subscription, you’ll get the 24 hours event-based cloud recording, smart alert, and doggie diary (Furbo will create a 60-seconds video of your dog’s best moments from each day).
 All of it comes at $6.99 / month or $69 / year.
 Although, they do also offer a promotion: you can enjoy the Furbo Dog Nanny for the first 3 months, for 99 cents (US and Canada).
 However, after the first three months, you’ll need to pay monthly or annually if you want to keep 24-hour video history, smart alerts, and doggie diary.

-Difference #7: Design – The two devices do differ in terms of design, with the Petcube Bites 2 being a little bit bulkier than the Furbo.
+Difference #6: Overall Look– The two devices do differ in terms of design, with the Petcube Bites 2 being a little bit bulkier than the Furbo.
 With dimensions of 5.7 x 3 x 10.6 inches, the Bites is definitely more substantial when compared to the 5.91x 4.72x 8.86 inches of the Furbo.
 However, the difference isn’t really significant enough to make a major difference in your purchasing decision.